 If you have been involved in a car accident in Texas, you need to know what action you should take to make a claim for injuries or seek compensation for vehicle damage.
-We at the law firm of Charles J. Argento want to help you with your next steps, from how to make a claim for compensation to navigating the legal landscape with a personal injury lawsuit.
+We at the law firm of Charles J. Argento & Associates want to help you with your next steps, from how to make a claim for compensation to navigating the legal landscape with a personal injury lawsuit.

 Filing a Personal Injury Claim

 If you decide to file a personal injury claim against the at-fault driver in Texas, you will need to be aware of the statute of limitations.
 This is the filing deadline for personal injury cases in the civil court.

 In Texas, you have two years from the date of the car accident to file the initial complaint within the correct civil court.
 The two-year “clock” starts ticking from the date of the accident.
 However, it only applies to cases filed in court.
 This means the two-year time limit doesn’t apply to claims filed with your insurance company.
 That being said, it is good practice to file your insurance claim as quickly as possible after your accident, as this will allow you enough time to go to court if settlement negotiations break down.